Kowsalyasp/parentkarafmodule/sql readme.md

 ### *Attributes of foreign-key tag*

-* **name =** The foreign key name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after the table name and are separated by an underscore.
+* **name =** The primary key name must be specified in a specific pattern, like `format: TableName_[A-Za-z0-9_]`.
+Here the table name should be given first followed by `[A-Za-z0-9_]`.
 These values should not contain any special characters except underscore(_).
-    `format: TableName_[A-Za-z0-9_]`

-* **reference-table** = A table that is referenced from a referencing table with a foreign key.
+* **reference-table** = It contains the name of the table from which the foreign key is chosen.

-* **local-column =** The column refers from the local table.
+* **local-column =** The column refers the name to be alloted in the local table for the foreign key chosen.

-* **reference-column =** The column which it refers from the reference table.
+* **reference-column =** The column denotes the name specifies for the foreign key in the reference table.

 * **constraint =** Two types of foreign key constraints are allowed.
-And these constraints should be in capital.
+And these constraints should be in upperCase.

-     * `ON_DELETE_RESTRICT:` If you want to delete a record from one table but there is a corresponding record in the other table, the delete operation is not allowed.
-     * `ON_DELETE_CASCADE:` To specify whether you want rows deleted in a child table when corresponding rows are deleted in the parent table.
+While deleting a record, which is having foreign key relation in other table, following constraints are used for deleting the essential data.
+     * `ON_DELETE_RESTRICT:`It doesn't delete the record mapped with the relation.
+     * `ON_DELETE_CASCADE:` It deletes the record mapped with the relation.
+     * `ON_DELETE_SET_NULL:` It replaces all the mapped record with null value.

 #### Create a foreign key:
-To refer the column from another table.
-Create the  foreign key constraint on the column that references the another column.
-These foreign key provides constraints for ON DELETE CASCADE and ON DELETE RESTRICT.
+To create a foreign key column in local table, it is necessary to use foreign key tag with any one of the following constraints ON DELETE CASCADE, ON_DELETE_SET_NULL and ON DELETE RESTRICT.
 We must provide these constraints else it raise an error that it was unable to parse the table.

 #### Modify a foreign key: